 This all depends on the requirements of the client and the type of scheme that is proposed.
 A lot of design studios will have set prices for certain 3D planning solutions, but this is more for show than reality as every project has different requirements.

-3D Design Bureau advise choosing a 3D studio that is renowned for its quality, accuracy and turn-around times as this will ultimately save a client time and money in the long run by meeting deadlines and breathing confidence in planning authorities.
-Projects we work on can range from a €2K up to €20k/€30K.
+3D Design Bureau advises choosing a 3D studio that is renowned for its quality, accuracy, and turn-around times as this will ultimately save a client time and money in the long run by meeting deadlines and breathing confidence in planning authorities.
+Projects we work on can range from €2K up to €20k/€30K.

 Will I incur additional costs for changes and comments on the 3D images and reports?